Ronnie-Leon76/Ronnie-Leon76/README.md

 ### Hi there 👋 I'm Ronnie.
 ### Programming enthusiast, tech enthusiast and aspiring techpreneur.
 ### I specialize in the React - Django PostgreSQL tech stack.
-I'm currently working on an E-commerce platform that will be selling desktop computers, laptops and computer peripherals.

 - 🔭 I'm currently working on an E-commerce platform
 - 🌱 I'm currently learning advanced concepts in ReactJS, Atmel programming, UI/UX design with Figma and PCB/Circuit design